January 07, 2018 Weather Forecast

 Hilo

-Today: Scattered showers.
-Mostly cloudy, with a low around 64.
-West northwest wind around 8 mph.
-Chance of precipitation is 50%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly before noon.
-Partly sunny, with a high near 79.
+Today: Scattered showers, mainly before noon.
+Mostly sunny, with a high near 79.
 North wind 6 to 9 mph.
-Chance of precipitation is 60%.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Scattered showers.
-Mostly cloudy, with a low around 64.
+Tonight: Scattered showers.
+Mostly cloudy, with a low around 65.
 North northwest wind around 6 mph.
-Chance of precipitation is 50%.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

+Tomorrow: Scattered showers, mainly before noon.
+Mostly sunny, with a high near 79.
+West northwest wind 5 to 9 mph becoming east in the afternoon.
+Chance of precipitation is 30%.
+New precipitation amounts of less than a tenth of an inch possible.

 Kona

-Today: Widespread haze.
-Mostly clear, with a low around 65.
-East wind around 5 mph.
+Today: Isolated showers after noon.
+Widespread haze before noon.
+Mostly sunny, with a high near 78.
+West wind 5 to 7 mph becoming calm in the afternoon.
+Chance of precipitation is 20%.

 Tonight: Widespread haze.
-Sunny, with a high near 79.
-West wind 5 to 7 mph becoming calm in the afternoon.

-Tomorrow: Widespread haze.
-Mostly clear, with a low around 66.
+Partly cloudy, with a low around 65.
 East southeast wind 3 to 5 mph.

+Tomorrow: Isolated showers after noon.
+Widespread haze.
+Mostly sunny, with a high near 79.
+Light and variable wind becoming west southwest 5 to 8 mph in the morning.
+Chance of precipitation is 20%.

 Waimea

+Today: Isolated showers.
+Mostly sunny, with a high near 73.
+Windy, with a northeast wind 26 to 30 mph, with gusts as high as 44 mph.
+Chance of precipitation is 20%.

-Today: Scattered showers.
-Partly cloudy, with a low around 51.
-Windy, with a northeast wind around 26 mph, with gusts as high as 38 mph.
+Tonight: Scattered showers, mainly after 7pm.
+Mostly cloudy, with a low around 52.
+Windy, with a northeast wind 24 to 28 mph, with gusts as high as 40 mph.
 Chance of precipitation is 30%.
-New precipitation amounts of less than a tenth of an inch possible.
+New precipitation amounts between a tenth and quarter of an inch possible.

-Tonight: Scattered showers, mainly before noon.
-Mostly sunny, with a high near 72.
-Very windy, with a northeast wind 29 to 31 mph, with gusts as high as 45 mph.
-Chance of precipitation is 40%.
-New precipitation amounts of less than a tenth of an inch possible.
+Tomorrow: Scattered showers, mainly before 1pm.
+Partly sunny, with a high near 73.
+Windy, with a northeast wind 21 to 25 mph, with gusts as high as 36 mph.

-Tomorrow: Scattered showers.
-Partly cloudy, with a low around 51.
-Very windy, with a northeast wind 24 to 31 mph, with gusts as high as 45 mph.
 Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Kohala

 Today: Scattered showers.
-Partly cloudy, with a low around 49.
-Very windy, with an east northeast wind around 39 mph, with gusts as high as 48 mph.
-Chance of precipitation is 50%.
+Partly sunny, with a high near 69.
+Windy, with an east northeast wind 26 to 29 mph, with gusts as high as 41 mph.
+Chance of precipitation is 30%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tonight: Scattered showers.
-Mostly sunny, with a high near 71.
-Very windy, with an east northeast wind 37 to 39 mph, with gusts as high as 48 mph.
+Mostly cloudy, with a low around 50.
+Windy, with an east northeast wind 23 to 29 mph, with gusts as high as 41 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Tomorrow: Scattered showers.
-Partly cloudy, with a low around 49.
-Strong and damaging winds, with an east northeast wind 33 to 41 mph, with gusts as high as 48 mph.
+Partly sunny, with a high near 69.
+Very windy, with an east northeast wind 22 to 31 mph, with gusts as high as 45 mph.
 Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 South Point

 Today: Widespread haze.
+Sunny, with a high near 77.
+Windy, with an east wind 23 to 28 mph, with gusts as high as 36 mph.

-Mostly clear, with a low around 70.
-Windy, with an east northeast wind around 23 mph, with gusts as high as 30 mph.
+Tonight: Widespread haze.
+Mostly clear, with a low around 71.
+Windy, with an east northeast wind around 25 mph, with gusts as high as 32 mph.

-Tonight: Isolated showers before noon.
+Tomorrow: Isolated showers before noon.
 Widespread haze.
 Mostly sunny, with a high near 77.
-Windy, with an east wind 23 to 28 mph, with gusts as high as 36 mph.
+Windy, with an east northeast wind 24 to 30 mph, with gusts as high as 39 mph.
 Chance of precipitation is 20%.

-Tomorrow: Isolated showers.
-Widespread haze.
-Partly cloudy, with a low around 70.
-Windy, with an east northeast wind around 25 mph, with gusts as high as 32 mph.
-Chance of precipitation is 20%.

 Puna

-Today: Showers likely.
-Mostly cloudy, with a low around 61.
-North northwest wind around 10 mph.
-Chance of precipitation is 60%.
-New precipitation amounts of less than a tenth of an inch possible.

-Tonight: Showers likely, mainly before noon.
+Today: Scattered showers.
 Partly sunny, with a high near 77.
 Breezy, with a north wind 11 to 17 mph, with gusts as high as 24 mph.
-Chance of precipitation is 60%.
+Chance of precipitation is 40%.
 New precipitation amounts of less than a tenth of an inch possible.

-Tomorrow: Showers likely.
-Mostly cloudy, with a low around 61.
+Tonight: Showers likely, mainly after midnight.
+Mostly cloudy, with a low around 62.
 North wind 9 to 14 mph, with gusts as high as 18 mph.
 Chance of precipitation is 60%.
+New precipitation amounts between a tenth and quarter of an inch possible.

+Tomorrow: Scattered showers.
+Partly sunny, with a high near 77.
+North northwest wind 8 to 13 mph becoming northeast in the afternoon.
+Chance of precipitation is 50%.
 New precipitation amounts of less than a tenth of an inch possible.

 Waikoloa

-Today: Clear, with a low around 62.
-East wind around 11 mph.

-Tonight: Sunny, with a high near 79.
+Today: Sunny, with a high near 78.
 Windy, with an east northeast wind 11 to 16 mph increasing to 19 to 24 mph in the afternoon.
 Winds could gust as high as 34 mph.

-Tomorrow: Mostly clear, with a low around 63.
-Breezy, with an east wind 10 to 17 mph, with gusts as high as 24 mph.
+Tonight: Mostly clear, with a low around 62.
+Breezy, with an east wind 10 to 16 mph, with gusts as high as 22 mph.

-Locally breezy trade winds will continue into Monday before a weak front approaching the islands from the northwest produces lighter winds from Tuesday into mid-week.
-Trade showers will fall mainly along windward areas.
-Expect an increase in clouds and showers starting Tuesday night ahead of the front, especially over Kauai and Oahu.
-This front will eventually dissipate Wednesday, with northeast winds over the western two-thirds of the state Wednesday night.
-A new area of high pressure is expected to build in east over the islands late next week, producing lighter northeast to east winds from Thursday through Friday.
+Tomorrow: Sunny, with a high near 79.
+Breezy, with a northeast wind 11 to 18 mph, with gusts as high as 25 mph.

 Data Courtesy of NOAA.gov